 INTRODUCTION

-Rapeseed-Mustard is an important oilseed crop with both commercial and nutritional significance all over the world.
+Rapeseed-Mustard (Brassica spp.) is an important oilseed crop with both commercial and nutritional significance all over the world.
 Mustard oil has a low level of saturated fatty acids, a moderate level of polyunsaturated fatty acids and a balanced amount of omega-3 and omega-6 fatty acids.
 In Asia, it is mainly grown in China, India, Pakistan and Bangladesh.
-Among different oilseed crops grown in India, the Rapeseed-Mustard (Brassica spp.) contributes 29.5% in the total production of oilseeds (Sapkal et al., 2023) [1].
+Among different oilseed crops grown in India, the Rapeseed-Mustard contributes 29.5% in the total production of oilseeds (Sapkal et al., 2023) [1].
 In India, Mustard has become particularly important in northern and eastern states and it ranks as the third most significant oilseed crop after groundnut and soybean.
 While mustard cultivation is predominantly concentrated in the northern states, some southern states also contribute to its cultivation.
 In the context to Maharashtra, Eastern Vidarbha region has significant production of mustard as compared to rest of the region, where as the farmers grow mustard in last week of November to second week of December after harvesting of the paddy crop resulted into delayed planting reporting increased temperature above 300C which leads to shortening of vegetative phase, advances in flowering time and decreased seed development period resulting into shrivelled seed along with high incidence of powdery mildew with low yield and low oil quantity and quality is the prime objective of the breeders in improving genotype in the region (Ingole et al., 2021) [2].

 The genetic potential and buffering capacity of plants play a crucial role in determining genotype performance under different environments.
 Not all genotypes perform equally well in all environments, as the interplay between environment and genotype x environment effects impacts genotype performance (Kumawat and Sharma, 2022) [3].
 The stability of genotype is assessed by using models like Eberhart and Russell, 1966 [4], Perkins and Jinks, 1968 [5] and Freeman and Perkins, 1971 [6].
 These models analyse genotype x environment interaction under different environmental conditions to estimate genotype stability out of which Eberhart and Russell, 1966 [4] model is simple and informative as compared to others.